alipay/Antchain-MPC/README.md

 # Antchain-MPC

-Antchain-MPC is a library of MPC (Multi-Parties Computation).
-It include
+Antchain-MPC is a open-source library for providing multiparty computation (MPC) algorithms/protocols.
+It includes Morse-STF, ...

-Morse-STF: A tool for machine learning using MPC.
+Morse-STF: A tool for privacy-preserving machine learning using MPC.

 Others: Comming soon.